diku-dk/futhark-book/language.rst

 syntactically and conceptually similar to established functional languages, such as Haskell and Standard ML.
-In contrast to these languages, Futhark focuses less on expressivity and elaborate type systems, but more on compilation to high-performance parallel code.
+In contrast to these languages, Futhark focuses less on expressivity and elaborate type systems, and more on compilation to high-performance parallel code.
-Futhark comes with language constructs for performing bulk operations on arrays, called *Second-Order Array Combinators* (SOACs), that mirror the higher order functions found in conventional functional
-languages: ``map``, ``reduce``, ``filter``, and so forth.
-In Futhark, SOACs are not library functions, but built-in language features with parallel semantics, and which will typically be compiled to parallel code.
+Futhark programs are written with bulk operations on arrays, called *Second-Order Array Combinators* (SOACs), that mirror the higher-order functions found in conventional functional languages: ``map``, ``reduce``, ``filter``, and so forth.
+In Futhark, the parallel SOACs have sequential semantics but permit parallel execution, and will typically be compiled to parallel code.

 The primary idea behind Futhark is to design a language that has enough expressive power to conveniently express complex programs, yet is also